gavinlyonsrepo/timer_arduino/README.md

 Design number two :  file:  timer_attiny85_arduino.ino based on attiny85.
 The current consumption of this circuit is 9mA in countdown state and 11mA in alarm state.
-The brightness if display is set to a low setting in the program.
+The brightness of display is set to a low setting in the program.

 ![ScreenShot schematic two ](https://github.com/gavinlyonsrepo/timer_arduino/blob/master/documentation/eagle/timer16372.jpg)